Totalitarianism: Cold War

 Anti-totalitarian: Hannah Arendt thwarted the totalitarian model Kremlinologists who sought to co-opt the thesis of The Origins of Totalitarianism (1951) as American anti–Communist propaganda that claimed that every Communist state was of the totalitarian model.

-In The Origins of Totalitarianism (1951), the political scientist Hannah Arendt said that, in their times in the early 20th century, corporate Nazism and soviet Communism were new forms of totalitarian government, not updated versions of the old tyrannies of a military or a corporate dictatorship.
-That the human emotional comfort of political certainty is the source of the mass appeal of revolutionary totalitarian régimes, because the totalitarian worldview gives psychologically comforting and definitive answers about the complex socio-political mysteries of the past, of the present, and of the future; thus did Nazism propose that all history is the history of ethnic conflict, of the survival of the fittest race; and Marxism–Leninism proposes that all history is the history of class conflict, of the survival of the fittest social class.
-That upon the believers' acceptance of the universal applicability of totalitarian ideology, the Nazi revolutionary and the Communist revolutionary then possess the simplistic moral certainty with which to justify all other actions by the State, either by an appeal to historicism (Law of History) or by an appeal to nature, as expedient actions necessary to establishing an authoritarian state apparatus.
+In The Origins of Totalitarianism (1951), political theorist Hannah Arendt writes that, in their infancy in the early 20th century, corporatist Nazism and Soviet communism were novel forms of government, not updated versions of the old tyrannies of military or a corporate dictatorships.
+She argues that the human emotional comfort of political certainty is the source of the mass appeal of revolutionary totalitarian régimes, given that the totalitarian worldview offers psychologically comforting, definitive answers to the complex socio-political mysteries of the past, present, and future.
+Thus, Nazism proposed that all history is the history of ethnic conflict, of the survival of the fittest race.
+In contrast, Marxism–Leninism proposed that all history is the history of class conflict, of the survival of the fittest social class.
+Thus, upon the believers' acceptance of the universal applicability of totalitarian ideology, the Nazi revolutionary and the communist revolutionary then possessed the simplistic moral certainty with which to justify all other actions by the state, either by an appeal to historicism or by an appeal to nature, as expedient actions necessary to establish an authoritarian state apparatus.